zsrtp/Randomizer-Web-Generator/docs/formats/s-settings-history.md

 The old value of `false` maps to "Closed", and the old value of `true` maps to "Open".
 Setting was also renamed from `skipMinesEntrance` to `goronMinesEntrance`.
 It is still at the same location in the settings string, but it is now 2 bits long instead of 1.

+## Version 3

+`openDot` was added.
+It is a checkbox.

+`openMap` was added.
+It is a checkbox.

+`increaseSpinnerSpeed` was added.
+It is a checkbox.